davimber/aialignmentideas/humanwrittenideas.md

 Maybe geo data from a car driving a route with multiple stops could be used.
 Or human interactions via text or voice (assuming you could find ethically sourced data).
 Humans take high resolution actions quite densely throughout their day.
-If these could be collected with consent, deitentified, and filtered for quality that could provide a massive amount of real world interactions.
+If these could be collected with consent, de-itentified, and filtered for quality that could provide a massive amount of real world interactions.
 Also interactions with computers could be similarly used.
 The nice part here is high resolution data is readily available about choices in mouse clicks, typing, environment, etc.
 Fifth, maybe injecting an AI character into academic papers or philosophy though experiments could be good.